thechosi/CAVE/README.md

 After building your project you can configure how your project should look like in the CAVE.
 See the [config tool documentation](https://github.com/thechosi/CAVE/wiki/ConfigTool) for further details how to do this.

+### 6. Optional: VRPN

+Before starting your project, you might also need to start the VRPN server (run VRPN_Server/vrpn_server.exe).
+This is only necessary, if you use vrpn for tracking.

 ## More detailed description

 For getting more information about a specific topic of our package you can find the documentation on multiple subpages: